Balaborka/LikeTwoFingers/README.md

 * Check if React is installed to your IDE
 * Open the "www" folder
 * Press "Ctrl + Shift + `"
-* Excecute the "npm rub build" command in the terminal
+* Excecute the "npm run build" command in the terminal
 * Excecute the "npm start" command in the terminal